-There are a variety of ways and means to improve and maintain our fitness, but nothing can really compare to getting involved at your local sports club.
+There are a variety of ways and means to improve and maintain our fitness, but for our money nothing can really compare to getting involved at one of your local sports clubs.

 Sport and Sociability

 You will find people of all ages, which benefits us both in a sporting sense and socially.
 Every club relies on volunteers – i.e. the players themselves, or players’ family and friends.
 And there is a reason many sports clubs call themselves a ‘Sports and Social Club’; with everyone mucking in to help get the game on, a unique sense of camaraderie develops and the fun rarely stops when the whistle blows or the last ball is bowled.

 Local clubs around the country play a vital role in bringing their local community together.
 Strangers come together, often from a young age, to develop friendships and to learn about becoming part of a team.
 It also gives parents the opportunity to get involved too – whether it’s helping to run the many teams, coaching or even refereeing / umpiring.
 You will often find whole families mucking in at their local club, and families remaining part of the fabric of the club for generations.

 Ex-Manchester United and England footballer turned TV pundit Gary Neville played for both his local football and cricket clubs and understands perfectly the importance of local clubs.

 Kearsley was a well-supported club with over 500 local people turning up to watch the first team games.
 Everyone was connected in some way or other.
 I was up at the cricket club seven days a week – it provided us with somewhere to hang out as well as keeping us active.
 It was great for my parents to get involved with something that I was doing too.
 My dad became a qualified umpire as a result and he met other people in the area.
 Some parents helped with maintenance of the ground whilst others helped preparing refreshments.
 We needed transport for away matches so some parents would give lifts.
 It was a real sense of community. gary neville